Vaalley/kohai/training/specifications.md

   - JSDoc documentation for most functions
   - Modular structure with clear separation of concerns
 - Security implementations:
-  - Password hashing using bcrypt
+  - Password hashing using argon2
   - JWT for authentication with appropriate expiration
   - Input validation and sanitization
   - CSRF protection